 I’ve also been abandoning diets right around the 2-week mark out of sheer frustration due to lack of results, whether warranted or not, as of late so I’ve made the decision to power forward with this one.
 I’m also going to try and stop calling it a “diet.”
 It certainly doesn’t really feel like a diet because of not having those annoying cravings but also cause I’m mainly eating foods I would have eaten regardless.

-My research brought up a few possible problems, which I found from reading this post from the Bulletproof blog.
+My research brought up a few possible problems:

 1.)
 I need to add a protein to my breakfast, which would thus end the intermittent fast that’s supposed to be a key factor in the diet, but sometimes necessary.